Salah856/Salah856/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=salah856" alt="salah856" /></a> </p>

-- 🔭 I’m currently working on Zeidex company [MacQueen](https://sand.macqueen.co/)
+- 🔭 I’m currently working on at <a href="https://thefoodlab.com/"> The Food Lab </a> company.

-- Currently, Software Engineer at <a href="https://www.linkedin.com/company/zeidex/"> Zeidex </a> .
+- Former Software Engineer at <a href="https://www.linkedin.com/company/zeidex/"> Zeidex </a> .

 - Former Software Engineer at <a href="https://www.masterlinux.net/"> Kemet AI </a> .